exegesis-js/exegesis/docs/OAS3 Security.md

 # OAS3 Security

-Security in OAS3 is governed by the [Security Requirement Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#securityRequirementObject), which defines a list of named authentication methods.
+Each operation in OAS3 can have a list of [Security Requirement Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#securityRequirementObject) associated with it, in `security` (or inherited from the root document's `security`).
+Each security requirement object has a list of security schemes; in order to access an operation, a request must satisfy all security schemes for at least one of the objects in the list.

 Exegesis also has a vendor extension, "x-exegesis-roles", which is an array of strings which adds support for restricting which operations are available to which users after they have been authenticated.

-A Security Plugin is a function which, given a context, returns a `{user, roles, scopes}` object, or `undefined` if the user couldn't be matched.  `user` is an arbitrary object representing the authenticated user; it will be made available to the controller via `context.user`.  `roles` is a list of roles which the user has, and `scopes` is a list of OAuth scopes the user is authorized for.
+When compiling your API, Exegesis will takes a `securityPlugins` option which maps security schemes to Security Plugins.
+A Security Plugin is a function which, given a context, returns a `{user, roles, scopes}` object, or `undefined` if the scheme couldn't be satisfied.  `user` is an arbitrary object representing the authenticated user; it will be made available to the controller via the context.  `roles` is a list of roles which the user has, and `scopes` is a list of OAuth scopes the user is authorized for.

-Security plugins will be run, in the order they are specified in the options, until either a plugin is found that returns a match (and which satisfies "x-exegesis-roles", if specified), or all plugins have been run.
-If a match is found, the object returned by the security plugin will be available to controllers via `context.security` (along with an additional `name` field which gives the name of the security scheme which matched).
-Also, `context.user` will be the user object returned by the plugin.

-Security plugins are always run prior to parameter and body parsing (if we fail to meet security requirements, we don't want to waste time parsing and validation; we're a busy server with requests to serve).

-## OpenAPI Security Schemes

-An OpenAPI document has security schemes defined in `/components/securitySchemes`:
+When Exegesis routes a request, it will run the relevant Security Plugins and decide whether or not to allow the request.
+Note that if an operation has no `security`, then no plugins will be run.

+If a request successfully matches a security requirement object (and all plugins satisfy "x-exegesis-roles" if it is specified), then Exegesis will create a `context.security` object with the details of the matched schemes.
+This will be available to the controller which handles the operation.

+Security plugins are run prior to body parsing, however the body is available via the async function `context.getBody()` if it is needed.

+## An Example

+Here's an example of the securitySchemes section from an OpenAPI document:

 ```yaml
   securitySchemes: